-BILL Author STATUS SUMMARY TASK FORCE POSITION SB 49 De Leon and Stern Amended July 18, 2017 Assembly Committee on Appropriations Existing Law: Existing state law regulates the discharge of air pollutants into the atmosphere.
+BILL Author STATUS SUMMARY Task Force Position SB 49 De Leon and Stern Amended September 12, 2017 Assembly Committee on Rules, 2-year bill Existing Law: Existing state law regulates the discharge of air pollutants into the atmosphere.
 The Porter-Cologne Water Quality Control Act regulates the discharge of pollutants into the waters of the state.
 The California Safe Drinking Water Act establishes standards for drinking water and regulates drinking water systems.
 The California Endangered Species Act requires the Fish and Game Commission to establish a list of endangered species and a list of threatened species and generally prohibits the taking of those species.
 The Protect California Air Act of 2003 prohibits air quality management districts and air pollution control districts from amending or revising their new source review rules or regulations to be less stringent than those rules or regulations that existed on December 30, 2002.
-Proposed Law: This bill would prohibit state or local governments from amending or revising Watch their environmental, public health, and labor standards to be less stringent than the corresponding federal standards in effect as of January 19, 2017 (as a baseline).
+Watch Proposed Law: This bill would prohibit state or local governments from amending or revising their environmental, public health, and labor standards to be less stringent than the corresponding federal standards in effect as of January 19, 2017 (as a baseline).
 This bill also directs state and local agencies to take specified steps to ensure no backsliding from the baseline standards.
 If the new federal standards fall below the baseline, this bill allows a person to petition the courts to make state and local governments comply with the terms.
+This bill would make its provisions inoperative as of January 20, 2021, and would repeal them as of January 1, 2022.
 SB 53 Hueso Amended April 26, 2016 Senate Committee on Existing Law: Existing federal law authorizes a vehicle operated by an engine fueled primarily by natural gas to exceed these weight limits, up to a specified maximum, by an amount equal to the difference between the weight of the vehicle attributable to the natural gas tank and fueling system carried by that vehicle and the weight of a comparable diesel tank and fueling system.
-Letter of support sent to Senate Committee on Transportation and Housing on, Appropriations, 2-year bill Proposed Law: This bill would authorize a vehicle operated by an engine fueled primarily by natural gas to exceed these weight limits, by an amount, up to a specified maximum, equal to the difference between the weight of the vehicle attributable to the natural gas tank and fueling system carried by that vehicle and the weight of a comparable diesel tank and fueling system.
-The bill would additionally require the University of California Institute of Transportation Studies or the Department of Transportation to estimate the damage caused by vehicles operating pursuant to this authorization and report its findings to the Senate Committee on Transportation and Housing and the Assembly Committee on Transportation on or before October 1, 2018.
+Letter of support sent to Senate Committee on Transportation and Housing on, Appropriations, 2-year bill roposed Law: This bill would authorize a vehicle operated by an engine fueled primarily by atural gas to exceed these weight limits, by an amount, up to a specified maximum, equal to be difference between the weight of the vehicle attributable to the natural gas tank and fueling system carried by that vehicle and the weight of a comparable diesel tank and fueling system.
+The bill would additionally require the University of California Institute of Transportation Studies or the Department of Transportation to estimate the damage caused by vehicles operating cursuant to this authorization and report its findings to the Senate Committee on Transportation and Housing and the Assembly Committee on Transportation on or before October 1, 2018.
 March 16, 2017.